Viktor An

 In 2023, Ahn returned to Korea as a short track leader.
 Ahn returned to South Korea and applied to be a coach for Seongnam's short track speed skating team, despite having renounced his South Korean citizenship when becoming Russian.
 However, since his change in 2014 he had been increasingly criticized for his work in Russia amid the Russo-Ukrainian War and his coaching position in the Chinese team at the 2022 Winter Olympics in Beijing.
-Some Korean coaches have formed The Korea Skating Coaches' Union and urged "Seongnam to appoint a coach that meets the public eye level" and criticized Ahn that he "lied during the naturalization process and betrayed his country". and He was criticized by the public for betraying his country by transferring Korean sports skills to Russia and China.
+Some Korean coaches have formed The Korea Skating Coaches' Union and urged "Seongnam to appoint a coach that meets the public eye level" and criticized Ahn that he "lied during the naturalization process and betrayed his country".
+He was criticized by the public for betraying his country by transferring Korean sports skills to Russia and China.
 Ahn was eventually denied the coaching position due to significant public opposition.

 After being denied his position as Seongnam City Hall coach due to strong public opposition, Ahn explained the controversy he knew about his loss of nationality in advance and receives a full Olympic medal pension prior to Russian naturalization.
 He said: "I donated every pension I had received prior to naturalization".
 According to his explanation and a Korean ice skating official mentioned in Chosun Ilbo shortly thereafter, the entire lump sum pension he received was spent on rehabilitating "children who needed heart surgery and Korean junior players".
-And he make his first start as a Korean Sports leader, being named as a coach in the 2023–2024 national team trials at the request of his juniors.
-The Korea Skating Union officially announced this through Yonhap News Agency, and the Korean media reported it collectively.
+He made his debut as a Korean sports leader when he was named a coach in the 2023–2024 national team trials at the request of younger members.
+The Korea Skating Union officially announced this through the Yonhap News Agency, and the Korean media reported it collectively.